QuimCrous/spring-todo/README.md

 For the creation of this API, what has been most challenging for me is the inclusion of result pagination, as it is something completely new to me.
 However, it is very useful because it restricts the amount of data that needs to be moved per request, making the whole process consume fewer resources and more scalable.
 On the other hand, this has caused me a big problem as I have not been able to create direct tests of the service or repository since the object returned by pagination could not be managed well from Java code.

 Nevertheless, I am satisfied with the result of the controller tests where it shows that the controller endpoints, the security used to make checks, such as the logic of the services and the repositories work, because if something fails, the endpoints will not function properly.
+However, I have decided to add repository and service tests to make the necessary checks.

 #### Contact